w-xuefeng/screen-recorder/packages/screen-recorder-react/README.md

 export default App
 ```

 - 2 .
-Enable privew and customize some information
+Enable preview and customize some information

 ```tsx
 import React from 'react'